 Scott Pilgrim vs. the World was the fourth film from British director/writer Edgar Wright.
 Wright captured world attention with the cult hit of his second film Shaun of the Dead (2004).
 Subsequent to this, Edgar Wright went onto the cop show parody Hot Fuzz (2007) and then entered the Hollywood mainstream with Scott Pilgrim vs. the World.
-Ahead for Wright were a bunch of projects, including the subsequent alien body snatchers film The World’s End (2013) and Baby Driver (2017) and the ghost story Last Night in Soho (2021), as well as his involvement in the troubled adaptation of Marvel Comics’ Ant-Man (2015), as well as co-writing the script for Steven Spielberg’s The Adventures of Tintin (2011) and producing the British alien invasion film Attack the Block (2011) and Ben Wheatley’s black comedy Sightseers (2012).
+Ahead for Wright were a bunch of projects, including the alien body snatchers film The World’s End (2013) and getaway film Baby Driver (2017) and the ghost story Last Night in Soho (2021), as well as his involvement in the troubled adaptation of Marvel Comics’ Ant-Man (2015), co-writing the script for Steven Spielberg’s The Adventures of Tintin (2011) and producing the British alien invasion film Attack the Block (2011) and Ben Wheatley’s black comedy Sightseers (2012).
 Scott Pilgrim vs. the World is adapted from a series of six graphic novels published by Toronto-based comic-book artist Bryan Lee O’Malley between 2004 and 2010.